duncantl/Rllvm/README.md

 ```
 to fix the `src/Rllvm.so`.

-We can detect this either a) from the error message when R tries to load the package and its .so,
+We can detect this either
++ a) from the error message when R tries to load the package and its .so, or
-or b) using `otool -L src/Rllvm.so`.
++ b) using `otool -L src/Rllvm.so`.

+After correcting this, R CMD INSTALL should install the corrected .so without needing to recompile
+or relink.